|Colors:||white, black, cream, brown|

 There are no major differences between the male and female of the Malchi breed.
 Both sexes are expected to grow to a similar size, although male dogs can be a little larger than the female.

 The Malchi is a new designer dog breed, created by combining the feisty Chihuahua and the more laid-back Maltese.
 The resulting breed is a small dog that requires minimal exercise but with a tendency to bark and make noise.
-It is considered suitable for elderly owners and, while its exercise needs make it an appropriate breed for apartment living, its bark makes it inappropriate for living in a confined space in close proximity to neighbors.
+It is considered suitable for elderly owners and, while its exercise needs make it an appropriate breed for apartment living, its bark makes it inappropriate for living in a confined space close to neighbors.
 Despite its small size, the Malchi makes a decent guard dog because of its bark and because he will alert you to any visitors, whether expected or unwanted.

 - Malchi Puppies – Before You Buy…